 Jonathan Hughes Prize for Excellence in Teaching Economic History

-The annual Jonathan Hughes Prize is awarded to recognize excellence in teaching economic history.
+The annual Jonathan Hughes Prize is awarded to recognize excellence in teaching economic history (both at the undergraduate and graduate level).
 Jonathan Hughes was an outstanding scholar and a committed and influential teacher of economic history.
 The prize includes a $1,200 cash award.
 The winner is selected by the EHA Committee on Education and Teaching.

 Letters of nomination should be sent to:

 229 Scott Shipp Hall

 Other members of the committee are: